jupyter/dashboards_bundlers/README.md

 ## What It Gives You

 * *File &rarr; Deploy as &rarr; Local dashboard* menu item to deploy the current notebook as a dashboard within the same Jupyter Notebook server instance.
+* *File &rarr; Download as &rarr; PHP Dashboard bundle (.zip)* menu item to download the current notebook as a PHP dashboard web frontend that you can deploy and configure to use your own kernel provider (e.g., tmpnb + kernel gateway).

 ## Prerequisites